 1. Create a Feature Wall with Wallpaper or a Wall Mural

 These examples show how a full/sectioned accent wall using wallpaper, stencils or contact paper can easily replace the need for a headboard.

-If you’re looking for some affordable easy-to-install wallpaper options, check out these peel and stick wallpapers on Amazon.
+If you’re looking for some other renter-friendly wallpaper options, check out these peel and stick wallpapers on Amazon.

 An alternative of the wall mural is to hang a large piece of tapestry behind the bed.
 This idea also allows you to switch up your decor more easily.

 I really like this look from Urban Outfitters.

 The one above is no longer available but you can also shop for tapestries here.